 ALL ABOUT TEPPANYAKI

 What does teppanyaki mean?
-It means, quite literally, broiled on a steel grill, which is the definition of Japanese teppanyaki-style cooking in its most simple form.
-However exactly when teppanyaki-style first came into use is a bit more complicated.
+Quite literally, “broiled on a steel grill” – the definition of Japanese teppanyaki-style cooking in its most simple form.
+However, exactly when this cooking style first came into use is more complicated.

 TYPES OF SUSHI & SASHIMI